score-spec/docs/content/en/docs/environment variables/environment-variables-compose.md

     image: busybox
 ```

-## Environment variables in file
+## Environment configuration in file

-It is recommended to declare your environment variables in a `.env` file.
+It is recommended to declare your environment configuration in a `.env` file.

 Use the `--env-file` flag with the `score-compose` CLI tool to additionally produce a `.env` file that can be used alongside the generated compose file.